Last updated on March 18th, 2025 at 01:59 pm

 The considerations with plastic and other non-porous cutting boards make porous substances—namely wood, bamboo, and composites—the best cutting board material for both sustainability and function.

 You might be thinking, wait, aren’t these porous surfaces less sanitary?
 Don’t they harbor more germs?
 Actually, no. Contrary to popular concerns, wood (and bamboo) cutting boards can be safely used to cut raw meat, poultry, and seafood, according to the USDA.
-Hardwoods have natural antimicrobial properties and, when properly cared for, perfectly acceptable cutting boards for meat and are just as safe to use as plastic when it comes to concerns of foodborne illnesses.
+Hardwoods have natural antimicrobial properties and, when properly cared for, are perfectly acceptable cutting boards for meat.
+They are just as safe to use as plastic when it comes to concerns of foodborne illnesses.

 Wood cutting boards

 Wooden cutting boards are a beautiful and sturdy addition to the kitchen.
-They are much gentler on knives than other surfaces and will last for years.
-The main drawback is their higher upfront cost, but they’re a worthwhile investment since they last significantly longer than plastic boards and require less frequent replacement.
+They are much gentler on knives than other types of surfaces and will last for years.
+The main drawback of wood is its higher upfront cost, but they’re a worthwhile investment since the lifespan is significantly longer than plastic boards, requiring less frequent replacement.

 From a sustainability standpoint, the most important aspect of choosing a wood cutting board is seeking products that utilize wood from responsibly managed forests that limit deforestation and illegal logging, protect biodiversity, and engage in fair labor practices.